How to Find Your Lost or Stolen Apple Watch Easily

 Tap on Devices - Select your Apple Watch.

-Select your Apple Watch - Tap the Play Sound button to make it easier to find.
+Select your Apple Watch - Tap the Play Sound button to help you find it quicker.

 Tap on Play Sound